 At transnational level:

 – 4 coordination meetings: 1 kick off, 2 intermediate, and 1 final conference;

 – 3 trainings on place branding for civil servants and staff of local stakeholders (SMEs, associations other public authorities ecc) on the following themes:

 – How to attract citizens and business in our municipalities;

 – Peer review of the services in the participating municipalities.

-Brand-Eu will create training opportunities to re-skill the staff of public authorities and develop strategies that have an impact on local development (like in this case place branding strategy).
 In the long run, the tight collaboration between municipalities and stakeholders will increase the attractiveness of the cities involved, and create more appealing conditions for citizens and businesses to settle.